fpelliccioni/fpelliccioni.github.io/_posts/2014-10-05-writing-min-function-part5.md

 sort_2_wrong( ref a, ref b) {
     if (!(a < b)) swap(a, b)
 }
-//Note: ref if used to pass by reference
+//Note: ref if used for passing by reference
 //Note: the swap function exchanges the values a and b.
 {% endhighlight %}

 *sort_2_wrong* has two problems:

 - it does more work than necessary, because equivalent objects are swapped
-- it is not stable, because the relative order of equivalent objects is not preserved.
+- it is not *stable*, because the relative order of equivalent objects is not preserved.

 *“Stability is an important property, and we should not abandon it without necessity.
 As a matter of fact, it is trivial to fix the problem by performing the swap only when the second object is strictly less than the first”* [1]